 - Place the baking dish in the preheated oven.
 Bake for 35 to 40 minutes or until the center is just about set.

-- Remove from oven and remove the pudding from the water, cool on cooling rack.
-Once cooled place in the refrigerator for an hour or two before serving.
+- Remove from oven and remove the pudding from the water, cool on a cooling rack.
+Cool until warm and ready to serve.
+If serving cold, cool completely and set in the refrigerator to chill for an hour or so.

 - Top with whipped cream if desired.

 - Make sure to use heavy cream, do not use milk.
 The heavy cream will help the pudding to bake into a smooth and creamy pudding

 - Don't skip the water bath.
 The water bath helps to moderate the heat and help to bake evenly.

 - The pudding can be made the day before.
 Store in the refrigerator and cover the pudding with plastic wrap to help the top of the pudding from drying out.

 - The pudding can be eaten warm or cold.
 If it is made the day before heat in the microwave until the desired temperature.